Recent Changes - Search:

 A Brief Introduction to TurboVNC

 TurboVNC is a derivative of VNC (Virtual Network Computing) that is tuned to provide peak performance for 3D and video workloads.
-TurboVNC was originally a fork of TightVNC 1.3.x, and on the surface, the X server and Windows viewer still behave similarly to their parents.
-However, the current version of TurboVNC contains a much more modern X server code base (based on X.org 7.7) and a variety of other features and fixes not present in TightVNC, including a high-performance Java viewer.
-In addition, TurboVNC compresses 3D and video workloads significantly better than the “tightest” compression mode in TightVNC 1.3.x while using only typically 15-20% of the CPU time of the latter.
+TurboVNC was originally a fork of TightVNC 1.3.x.
+However, the current version of TurboVNC contains a modern X server code base (based on X.org) and a variety of other notable features and fixes relative to TightVNC 1.3.x, including a high-performance cross-platform VNC viewer with session management capabilities, as well as some unique features designed specifically for visualization applications.
+Some of those features are not available in any other open source Linux/Un*x remote display solutions.
+TurboVNC compresses 3D and video workloads significantly better than the "tightest" compression mode in TightVNC 1.3.x while using only typically 15-20% of the CPU time of the latter.
 Using non-default settings, TurboVNC can also match the best compression ratios produced by TightVNC 1.3.x for 2D workloads.
-Furthermore, TurboVNC contains some unique features that are designed specifically for visualization applications.

 All VNC implementations, including TurboVNC, use the RFB (remote framebuffer) protocol to send “framebuffer updates” from the VNC server to any connected "viewers."
 Each framebuffer update can contain multiple "rectangles" (regions that have changed since the last update.)
 As with TightVNC, TurboVNC analyzes each rectangle, splits it into multiple "subrectangles", and attempts to encode each subrectangle using the "subencoding type" that will provide the most efficient compression, given the number of unique colors in the subrectangle.
 The process by which TurboVNC does this is referred to as an "encoding method."
 A rectangle is first analyzed to determine if any significant portion of it is solid, and if so, that portion is encoded as a bounding box and a fill color ("Solid subencoding.")
 Of the remaining subrectangles, those with only two colors are encoded as a 1-bit-per-pixel bitmap with a 2-color palette ("Mono subencoding"), those with low numbers of unique colors are encoded as a color palette and an 8-bit-per-pixel bitmap ("Indexed color subencoding"), and subrectangles with high numbers of unique colors are encoded using either JPEG or arrays of RGB pixels ("Raw subencoding"), depending on the encoding method. zlib can optionally be used to compress the indexed color, mono and raw subrectangles.